 3 members of staff have completed training in AATI (Attachment Aware and Trauma Informed) practice and more staff continue to access this training.
 All staff have engaged in West Berkshire’s Therapeutic Thinking strategy.

 - 5.4: Do teaching assistants have any specific qualifications in SEND?

-We have 8 TAs trained in ELSA (Emotional Literacy Support Assistant) qualification and 5 TA’s training in Level 2 Mental Health Awareness Qualification.
+We have TA’s trained in Level 2 Mental Health Awareness Qualification and also Attachment Aware and Trauma Informed practice.
 All staff have access to regular updates and training in key areas to ensure their skills and knowledge are up to date.

 5. Training of school staff

 - 6.1: How do you ensure that all children can be included in out of school activities and trips?